 I searched Ecosia for the exact keywords to see what it pulled off; again, the top ten results were not too far off Google.

-Startpage pulls results from third parties search engines such as Google, so, in essence, Startpage is your favorite Google without tracking.
+Startpage pulls results from third-party search engines such as Google, so, in essence, Startpage is your favorite Google without tracking.

-It runs contextual ads on its search result but claims these ads are not the result of your search history or online activities.
+It runs contextual ads on its SERPs, but claims these ads are not based on your search history or online activity.

-From my test, ads are displayed on Startpage based on the keyword you searched.
+From my test, ads are displayed on the Startpage based on the keyword you searched.

-For example, I searched the exact keywords “what is car insurance premium,” and three ads came above.
+For example, I searched the exact keywords “what is car insurance premium,” and three ads were above the organic results.

-Then I did another search for what web hosting is; here is the result within the ads above.
+Then, I did another search for web hosting; here is the result with the ads above.

-As you can see, these results are based on the search keywords.
+As you can see, these display ads are based on the search keywords.

-According to the search engine (Startpage), users identifying information are stripped from its first server layer before sending search queries to its partners.
+According to the search engine (Startpage), users’ identifying information is stripped from the first server layer before their queries are sent to its partner’s sites.

-So, users’ data like IP, search history, and location are removed and never stored on their internal databases.
+So, users’ data, such as IP addresses, search history, and location, is removed and never stored in their internal databases.

-It then returns an unprofiled and non-personalized search result based on your search queries only.
+It then returns an unprofiled, non-personalized search result based solely on your search queries.

 Based on these factors, Startpage is one of the best alternative search engines